 A bi-monthly lunch for Knight Campus employees

-Knight Campus Inside Lunches will be held on the second and fourth Wednesday of each month at 12:00pm in the Knight Campus Annex Conference Room.
+Knight Campus Inside Lunches will be held on the second and fourth Wednesday of each month.

 We are creating a research, innovation and education hub that attracts the best and brightest to work, study or visit the Knight Campus.
 Come join the conversation.
 All Knight Campus employees are welcome.